ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * {{example-without-optimization}} does not make use of use of any optimization.

-* {{example-with-optimization}} makes use of the optimizations defined in this specification, hence reducing the roundtrips of the interactions between the Client and the Resource Server.
+* {{example-with-optimization}} makes use of the optimizations defined in
+{{I-D.ietf-core-oscore-edhoc}}, hence reducing the roundtrips of the interactions between the Client and the Resource Server.

 All these examples build on the following assumptions, as relying on expected early procedures performed at AS.
 These include the registration of RSs by the respective Resource Owners as well as the registrations of Clients authorized to request access token for those RSs.